gajus/drill/README.md

 }
 ```

-Request is considered successful when `status` is no eq. to "error".
+Request is considered successful when `status` is no equal to "error".